-“I was struggling with the decision to leave and move out on my own and leave my husband who was a very nice, very very nice man.
-And it just it got to a point where I thought I was choking, I couldn’t cope.
-And so I struggled for a year and luckily I have a couple of friends who are really spiritual and they would just say ‘Just leave it in God’s hands’ and I found it hard because I am so used to controlling my life.
-We didn’t become wealthy overnight, we worked at it, we planned, we wanted this life for ourselves– my husband and I. And so, we control things.
+“I was struggling with the decision to move out on my own and leave my husband who was a very nice man.
+It got to a point where I thought I was choking, I couldn’t cope.
+I struggled for a year, but luckily I had a couple of friends who were really spiritual and they would say, ‘Just leave it in God’s hands.’
+I found it hard because I am so used to controlling my life.
+We—my husband and I—didn’t become wealthy overnight; we worked at it, we planned, we wanted this life for ourselves.
+And so, we controlled things.
 I prayed, I went to church.
 But I always felt like I needed to be in control.

-I always believed there was somebody else guiding your life.
-When I look at all the blessings in my life they have not come from me.
-I’ve worked hard, don’t get me wrong.
-I work hard but somebody up there is guiding my life.
-Right now I may not have the money I had 2, 3, or 4 years ago.
-I don’t have the lifestyle and the cars and servants and the jet set travel and all that but I’m okay.
+I always believed there was somebody else guiding my life.
+When I look at all the blessings in my life, they have not come from me.
+I’ve worked hard, but somebody up there was and is guiding my life.
+Right now I may not have the money I had two, three, or four years ago.
+I don’t have the lifestyle and the cars and servants and the jet set travel and all that, but I’m OK.
 I have a nice little place and I have a great job and I have super friends who like me for me and not for the rich person with all the fancy stuff.
-I think of all the blessings I’ve got in my life and I think: really if I was such a bad person which I used to think I was, surely God wouldn’t have blessed me so much.”
+I think of all the blessings I’ve got in my life and I think, really, if I was such a bad person—which I used to think I was—surely God wouldn’t have blessed me so much.”